 Using With Flakes

-You can define your own packages, NixOS and home-manager modules, but still benefit from devenv's development features.
+You can define your own packages, NixOS and Home Manager modules, and benefit from the devenv

 The development shell will share the same inputs and lock file as all the other outputs of your flake, ensuring that your entire project is using the same nixpkgs